 The UK is a great country with a deep and proud history.
 Yet, one thing most will probably agree on, we aren’t exactly covering ourselves in glory right now.
 In fact much of the public feel quite alarmed at the seeming mess we have got ourselves into with Brexit.
 Many are fed up to the back teeth of hearing about all the endless “Groundhog Day” twists and turns.
 Indeed, over five million have signed a “Revoke Brexit” petition to Parliament to call the whole thing off.
 The only way out of this mess is to take a new approach.
 Politicians of all parties need to work together to deliver a sensible Brexit deal.

 As MPs at the centre of all this, we feel the same.
 However, the House of Commons has the power and the opportunity to do something about it.
 Increasingly, MPs from all parties are reaching the conclusion that we need to put aside tribal, political differences and accept that every option carries risks and no one outcome is anyone’s ideal.

-Today we are coming together to argue for a Brexit deal that delivers the result of the 2016 referendum (even though polls show that a majority may not want Brexit anymore) and protects the economic interests of working people in Manchester, in Harlow and right across the UK.
-Our plan is based on the principles of “Norway Plus” and establishes that after the transition, in December 2020, the UK should join a new Common Market for the twenty-first century.
+We are coming together to argue for a Brexit deal that delivers the result of the 2016 referendum (even though polls show that a majority may not want Brexit anymore) and protects the economic interests of working people right across the UK.
+Our plan is based on the idea that after the transition, in December 2020, the UK should join a new Common Market for the 21st century.
 Let’s call it Common Market 2.0.